Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 ⚠️ Important Considerations

-• Follow medical advice: Take supplements only as recommended
+• Follow medical advice: Take supplements only as recommended by a healthcare professional

 • Monitor progress: Follow-up may be needed in some cases